act-rules/act-rules.github.io/pages/implementations/testcases.md

 ## Running The Test Cases

 To run the test cases, go through each URL run the necessary tests on that page.
 Tools and test procedures do not need to have a one-to-one mapping to ACT-R rules.
-While you could run all tests in an implementation on every test case, for the sake of efficiency, we recommend doing one of the following:
+While you could run all tests in an implementation on every test case, for efficiency we recommend doing one of the following:

 1. Only run tests relevant for the `requirementsMapping` (e.g. for a test case that maps to success criterion 1.1.1, only run tests related to success criterion 1.1.1)